Dritzii/BotBuilder-Samples/experimental/adaptive-dialog/csharp_dotnetcore/todo-bot/README.md

 - Enter a Bot URL of `http://localhost:3978/api/messages`

 ## LUIS Setup
-### Using LUIS portal
-- Navigate and sign in to [Luis.ai][5]
-- Under "My apps", click on "Import new app"
-- Click on "Choose app file (JSON format) ..."
-- Select `botbuilder-samples/experimental/adaptive-dialog/csharp_dotnetcore/todo-bot/CognitiveModels/ToDoLuisBot.luis.json
-- Once the application is imported
-    - Click on 'Train' to train the application
-    - Click on 'Publish' to publish the application.
-- Update appsettings.json
-    - You can get your 'Authoring key' by following instructions [here][9]
-    - You can get your application id and endpoint region by following instructions [here][10]

 ### Using CLI
 - Install [nodejs][2] version 10.14 or higher
 - Install required CLI tools